Chanadu/better-language/features.md

 - Comments (//)
 - Ignore Whitespace

 ## Todo
+- and or
+- functions
+- scope
+- control flow
+- variables
+- print

 - arrays
 - ++ and --
 - +=, -=, *=, /=, %=, <<=, >>=, &=, |=, ^=